leprojety/symbolon/Session2.md

 - The discussion highlights the need to understand human telos and existence more deeply, as technology, even without consciousness, profoundly shapes human behavior and cultural norms.

 ---

-This Markdown content can be saved as a `.md` file (e.g., `entelechy_of_technology.md`) and rendered in any Markdown viewer or editor.
-The tables ensure clarity and structure for the **Key Concepts** and **Glossary** sections.
-Let me know if you need assistance with saving or formatting the file, or if you’d like additional modifications!